 Goertzen swapped stories and lyrics with drummer Adam Hill in the summery shade of the Assiniboine Forest.
 They formed a strong songwriting partnership to the strum of the Baby Taylor guitar and the tap of a cajon.
-Joe Johnson’s smooth guitar leads and Mitch Kruse’s playful bass lines electrified the folk foundation of the Otters—just in time for their first show in August 2015.
+Joe Johnson’s smooth guitar leads and Mitch Kruse’s playful bass electrified the folk foundation of the Otters—just in time for their first show in August 2015.

 The Otters’ quirky and comprehensive musical storytelling is guided by the age-old binary of wildly fun excursions and sobering personal experiences.
-Their quick-witted narrative celebrates ramblin’ wanderlust, tropical beach life and the uplifting power of radio, while their ironic humour explores serious topics like addiction and family trauma.
+Their quick-witted narrative celebrates ramblin’ wanderlust, childhood wonder, tropical beach life and the uplifting power of radio, while their ironic humour explores more serious topics like addiction and family trauma.

 In 2017, the band joined Lloyd Peterson (The Weakerthans, The Wailin' Jennys, Big Dave McLean) at Paintbox Recording to get started on their debut release.
 The Otters’ first single, “Hola Luna,” was released on in March, followed by an official music video.
 “Hola Luna” recently made “top 50 finalist as judged by CBC Music producers,” selected from thousands of entries in the CBC Searchlight 2018 competition.

 Mastered by Jamie Sitar (Bif Naked, Randy Bachman, Chilliwack, Swollen Members, Classified), The Port of Lopez EP will be released on April 5, 2018 at The Good Will Social Club in Winnipeg.
 Much of the music on the EP was written in or inspired by Puerto Lopez, Ecuador.